 - Put the entire plant in a plastic bag and dispose of it.

-- Make a poison ivy killer spray: Combine 1 cup of salt and 1 gallon of vinegar in a pot and heat to dissolve the salt.
+- Make a poison ivy killer spray.
+Some folks have had luck with this remedy: Combine 1 cup of salt and 1 gallon of vinegar in a pot and heat to dissolve the salt.
 Allow it to cool, then add and 8 drops of liquid dish soap and put the mixture in a spray bottle.
 You can spray the poison ivy or pour it directly on the plant.
 This will kill all vegetation, so be sure to only apply it to the poison ivy.
+It takes a few applications.

 - Some have claimed that pouring bleach on the plant will have the same effect, however, this classifies as a chemical method.